Sudham4444/DialoGPT-GPT2-BART_T5-LangDetect/README.md

 > **Note:** These implementations leverage pre-trained libraries and models, and while functional, the results may not always be highly accurate.
 This project is meant to explore these tools and demonstrate their usage.

 ## Recommended Environment:
-Google Colab or is recommended for running the notebooks for better resource management and ease of use.
+Google Colab is recommended for running the notebooks for better resource management and ease of use.

 ## Installation
 Clone the repository: